single9/PHP-Account-Activation-By-URI/README.md

 ## License

-Exculsive MySQL class.
+Exclusive MySQL class.
 This script has no license and free to use.